matt7salomon/matt7salomon.github.io/README.md

 <a href="https://github.com/matt7salomon/pipinstallable"> The python package that I created to be pip installed </a> <br/><br/>
 - My hypothesis testing experiment on Uber public data. <br/>
 <a href="https://github.com/matt7salomon/hypothesis_testing"> My hypothesis testing sample with Uber data </a> <br/><br/>
-- This project focuses on Revenue Cycle Management (RCM) for healthcare providers.
-The analysis leverages hospital spending data to understand key financial metrics such as payments, costs, and revenue gaps across different states in the United States.
-The goal of this project is to provide insights into how efficiently hospitals are managing their costs and payments, as well as to identify potential areas for improvement.
-<a href="https://github.com/matt7salomon/revenue_cycle_management_healthcare"> revenue cycle management code </a> <br/><br/>
-- This project uses different classifiers to classify claims as accpeted or denied.
-This process generally takes a long time for health insurance providers but machine learning can help speed up the process while not removing the need for human intervention <br/>
-<a href="https://github.com/matt7salomon/healthcare_claims_acceptance"> Healthcare claims model </a> <br/><br/>